paulojqferreira/mavo-data/edx.md

 ...
 PERSONALIZED LEARNING: SELF DIRECTED, RELEVANTE, JOURNEY FOCUS AND STRENGHS BASED
 * MCKINSEY VISION ON LEARNING FOR THE 21ST CENTURY
 * 21st learning is CONNECTED
  ...
-IS ALSO BOUDLESS AND SOCIAL
+IS ALSO BOUNDLESS AND SOCIAL
 * **Individuals become lifelong learners**
 * Mindset of lifelong learners: Free assessmet - www.reachyourpotential.org
 * Age and mental complexity